Rocky McIntosh: 2010 season

 When the Redskins switched to a 3-4 defense, McIntosh was converted from an outside linebacker to the right inside linebacker alongside London Fletcher, who was the left inside linebacker.
 He started fifteen games during the 2010 season and recorded a new career high of 110 tackles as well as two sacks.

 2011 season

 On August 4, 2011, McIntosh re-signed with the Redskins for one year.

 McIntosh started eight games and recorded 65 combined tackles, one sack, and one pass breakup.

 St. Louis Rams

-2012 season

 McIntosh signed with the St. Louis Rams on June 14, 2012.
 For the Rams' 4-3 defense, he returned to being an outside linebacker as he was before the Redskins' switched to a 3-4 defense.
 Rocky earned a starting spot and finished the season with 44 tackles,1 sack, and 1 interception.

 Detroit Lions

-2013 season

 McIntosh signed a one-year deal with the Detroit Lions on August 17, 2013.
 Though he made the 53-man roster after final roster cuts before the start of the 2013 season, he was waived by the Lions after they claimed safety DeJon Gomes off waivers on September 2.
 He resigned with the team three days later.